Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Nesbitt, Jeffrey S. "The American Spaceport and the Power of Cultural Imaginaries."
 European Journal of American Culture 39, no. 3 (2020): 317–337.

-The final component can be a DOI, permalink, or the name of the database the article was found in.
+The final component of the citation can be a DOI, the name of the database the article was found in, or a URL.
 If the article has a DOI, that should always be the final component.
 DOI stands for digital object identifier and can be found on the first page of an article or in the database record.
+DOIs always begin with 10. and you may see it formatted alone or as a URL.

-Format the DOI as a URL, with the prefix https://doi.org/ and then the actual DOI, which begins with a 10.
+Format the DOI as a URL, with the prefix https://doi.org/ and then the actual DOI, beginning with the 10.
 End the citation with a period.
-This concludes the citation.

 Bibliography Example: